TOC Analyzer and Microbial Detection Analyzer FAQs

 Laser-induced fluorescence technology delivers instant detection and quantification of micro-organisms.
 Reduces lab measurements and increases process control.

-Provides continuous, fast and reliable monitoring of TOC levels in various applications.
-With continuous on-line measurements, the 5000TOCi sensor ensures TOC excursions will not be missed.
+On-line TOC analyzers provide continuous, fast and reliable monitoring of TOC levels, and help to ensure that TOC excursions will not be missed.

 Measurement of individual cells, reported as Auto Fluorescent Unit (AFU).
 Limit of detection is one AFU.